Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

 1.1.
 Select data source - at this step you define the **geographic area** and the **satellite/aerial image** you want to extract features from.

 ..
 HINT::
    Try GeoJSON - it's the most popular format for geographic object to display them on web maps.
+To define area on the map, you either draw a rectangle or drop your polygon coordinates in GeoJSON file.
+   In addition to coordinates in GeoJSON you may see the **properties** of the objects that typicaly refer to the attributes in GIS terminology.

+GeoJSON sample:

 .. code:: json